Welcome to the The Planetary Society's Press Room.

 For more information on any of these releases, contact us at 626-793-5100 or via email at email@example.com.

-Planetary Society Welcomes New NASA Budget (February 1, 2010)
+Planetary Society Comments on NASA Budget Increase (September 30, 2010)

 Something strange was happening in the outer reaches of our solar system.
 The Pioneer 10 and 11 spacecraft were not where they were supposed to be.
 The mystery of the Pioneer Anomaly has been solved The recovery of Doppler and telemetry data and the entire effort in thermal analysis would not have happened without the Planetary Society.